CodingDepot/BrainspaceHangman/README.md

-An attempt to combine a valid [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) program with a valid [Whitespace](https://en.wikipedia.org/wiki/Whitespace_%28programming_language%29) program which both implement a form of the game "Hangman".

-This is still WIP and will be updated occasionally, the first stage is creating the corresponding Brainfuck program.
 # Brainspace Hangman

 This goal of this repository is to provide one file containing an immplementation of the popular game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)).